This page contains the complete documentation for pbqff as a single HTML

 section, there is also a configuration option

-, which allows resuming a normal
+called norm_resume_hff, which allows resuming a normal

 coordinate QFF from within the initial HFF (as in before it moves on to

 the QFF portion).
-This relies on the same res.chk
+This relies on the same res.chk file as the

 normal checkpoints, but its contents are very different during the HFF.
 To